Faq

-Kidney function usually goes down slowly, due to this you woun’t remember how you felt before the kidney damage.
+Kidney function usually goes down slowly, due to this you wouldn’t remember how you felt before the kidney damage.

 Chronic kidney disease is different from damage that happens to the kidneys quickly.
 Sudden damage to the kidneys sometimes improves just as quickly as it happens.
 Chronic kidney disease usually doesn’t improve.